ChimeHQ/TextFormation/README.md

 Correctly indenting in the general case may require parsing.
 It also typically needs some understanding of the user's preferences.
 The included `TextualIndenter` type has a pattern-based system that can perform sufficiently in many situations.

-It also includes pre-defined patterns for some languages:
+It includes `basicPatterns` that work well for many languages.
+There are also some pre-defined patterns:

 ```swift
 TextualIndenter.rubyPatterns